overtone/emacs-live/README.md

 * a decent starting point for live coding in general
 * a goldmine of config snippets to plunder and add to your own config

 So, wherever you are in the multiverse, Emacs Live is ready to join you in battle against the evil friction of poor text editor workflows.

     "Power of the horse, full force!"
                  The Space Stallions.

-### Prerequisites
+### Requires Emacs 24

-Emacs live has only been tested with a terminal hosted Emacs `24.1.50.2` (pre-release).
-Issues and pull-requests for this and later versions will be happily accepted.
+Emacs Live is only compatible with Emacs 24 and above.

 ### Easy Install

 If you're the kind of shoot-from-the-hip brogrammer that doesn't mind executing random scripts from the interwebs, then the easiest way to install Emacs Live is to run the following which will safely preserve any Emacs configs you already have:

     bash <(curl -fsSL https://raw.github.com/overtone/emacs-live/master/installer/install-emacs-live.sh)

 Note: you should always read through random scripts before executing them!

 ### Getting Started

 The (only ever-so-slightly) more involved way to install is to follow these steps:

-1. Move aside `~/.emacs`, `~/.emacs.el` or `~/.emacs.d` if they currently exist.
+1. Move aside `~/.emacs`, `~/.emacs.el` or `~/.emacs.d` if they
+   currently exist.
 2. Download the zip bundle (or clone the repository with git) and move and rename to `~/.emacs.d`
-3. Launch Emacs
+3. Launch Emacs version 24+
 4. Live code your hat off!

 ### Clojure Hacking

 If you wish to hack with Clojure projects such as Overtone and Quil, you'll need to install lein and Swank:

 1. Install [Leiningen 2](https://github.com/technomancy/leiningen/wiki/Upgrading)
 2. Create a file called `~/.lein/profiles.clj` with the following contents:

     {:user {:plugins [[lein-swank "1.4.4"]]}}

 And you're ready to roll.
 Simply start swank in a Clojure project with `lein2 swank` and connect to it from Emacs with `M-x slime-connect` for full Emacs REPL/autocompletion joy.

 ### Screenshots